-- ½ cup (1 stick) unsalted butter, at room temperature
+- ½ cup unsalted butter, room temperature

 - 1 cup granulated sugar

-- 2 egg whites
+- 2 large egg whites, room temperature

 - 2 teaspoons pure vanilla extract

-- ¼ cup whole milk
+- ¼ cup whole or 2% milk, room temperature

-- 1 cup finely chopped strawberries
+- 1 cup finely chopped fresh strawberries

-- 12 tablespoons unsalted butter, softened
+- ¾ cup unsalted butter, softened

-- ¼ teaspoon pure vanilla extract
+- ½ teaspoon pure vanilla extract

-- 1 tablespoon strawberry jam (optional, for a slightly stronger strawberry flavor and color)
+- 1 tablespoon strawberry jam

-- Fresh strawberries, to garnish (optional)
+- fresh strawberries, to garnish (optional)

 - In a medium bowl, whisk flour, baking powder and salt, set aside.

 - With the mixer on low, add half the flour mixture, mixing until just combined.
 Add the milk, mixing until just combined.
-Add the remaining flour and mix until just combined, scraping the sides of the bowl as necessary.
+Add the remaining flour and mix until just combined, scraping the sides and bottom of the bowl as necessary.
 Using a rubber spatula, carefully fold in the chopped strawberries.

 - Divide the batter evenly among the prepared muffin cups (I use an ice cream scoop).
 Bake for 18-20 minutes, until a toothpick inserted into the center of the cupcakes comes out clean.
 Transfer the muffin tin to a wire rack to cool for 10 minutes, then remove the cupcakes and place directly on the rack to cool completely.